evolution-cms/installer/README.md

 Version 1.6.5
 (22-04-2016)
-- Changed test for safe_mode and base_dir to account for non-boolean results
+- Changed test for safe_mode and base_dir to account for non-boolean results, thanks to bezumkin and jako

 Version 1.6.4
 (21-04-2016)